ScalABLE40/robin/README.md

 Start the definition of custom CODESYS structs with the line: `{attribute 'pack_mode' := '0'}`.

 Variable length arrays are only partially supported in CODESYS.
-To make the updater interpret a regular fixed length array as a ROS variable length array, preceed its definition with the line: `{attribute 'robin_var_len'}`.
+To make the updater interpret a regular fixed length array as a ROS variable length array, preceed its declaration with the line: `{attribute 'robin_var_len'}`.

 <!-- TODO -->
 ### Examples